antistoopmode/antistoopmode.github.io/docs/social/guilds.md

 ---

 # Guilds
 Guilds are formal groupings of players that enable them to play together more effectively and reward them for doing so.
 They are account wide, cross-regional and can hold up to 32 people.
 Odyssey players can be in Guilds as well, but they don't benefit from the guild perks.
+The guild menu can be accessed by pressing the "B" key.

 ## Creating a Guild
 Guilds can be created for 5000g at "Kranosh" (Guild Master) in  "Danethorpe" (the town of Act 2).
 He can be found just southwest of the waypoint.